syncfusion-content/javascript-docs/js/Diagram/Exporting.md

 ---
 layout: post
-title: Export diagram content as image/svg files
+title: Export Diagram content as image/svg files
 description: How to export the Diagram as image/svg?
 platform: js
 control: Diagram